What is a data marketplace?

 Data marketplaces offer incentives such as cash or gifts to promote data sharing.
 For example, Freckle IoT offers individuals cash-out once you have at least $5 accumulated, using an Amazon gift card or $10 using PayPal.
 Another example is ZoomInfo which provides users of its community edition access to 10 data points per month in exchange for getting contact information data from their emails.

-With the advancement in Blockchain, data marketplaces are evolving to be more secure.
+With the advancements in Blockchain, data marketplaces are evolving to be more secure.
 Data marketplaces like Datapace and Ocean Protocol integrated the technology into their solution.
 They use blockchain to encrypt and anonymize access to the submitted data streams from data providers.
 Then buyers purchase data stream through an automated smart contract.
 Once the transaction is completed the tokens are distributed among the parties according to agreed prices.

 What are the types of data marketplaces?